Ch3ri0ur/PirateDoc/docs/Pirate-Flag/10-flag-getting-started.md

 ## Serve the Production build

-Any static HTTP server can serve this build, but the pirate bridge already serves the ./build folder in its root directory.
+Any static HTTP server can serve this build, but the [Pirate-Bridge](../Pirate-Bridge/00-bridge.md) already serves the ./build folder in its root directory.
 So the build folder can just be moved.

 Alternatively can the caddy server of the Map be configured to serve this folder instead of routing the "/" endpoint to the Bridge.